sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

   and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx
 - #392 "break" and "continue" in for-next and while loops
 - Add "ArraySort" for sorting simple bool, numeric or string arrays
+- SoundTouch: Increased the max number of channels to 32ch from the old limit of 16ch.
+- Posix: Detect additional plugindirs from LD_LIBRARY_PATH environment variable

 Build environment, Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+- add LOONGARCH support
+- (not done yet: Use system installs of DevIL and SoundTouch on all platforms, remove in-tree binaries/code)

 Bugfixes
 ~~~~~~~~